 Every year we support over 60 fieldwork projects with our range of grants, many of which have application deadlines in the coming months.

-If you’re a researcher planning fieldwork within the Arctic and/or a high mountain environment that advances the understanding of environmental change past or present, the Walters Kundert Fellowship offers an annual grant of £10,000.
+If you’re a researcher planning fieldwork within the Arctic and/or a high mountain environment that advances the understanding of environmental change past or present, the Walters Kundert Fellowship offers a grant of £10,000.
 Previous recipients have assessed the ice contents and water supplies of rock glaciers in Nepal, pioneered in situ, multidisciplinary investigations into the biogeochemical form and function of glaciofluvial sediment environments, and investigated the processes of submarine melting and iceberg calving in Greenland.

 The Thesiger-Oman International Fellowships offer awards of £8,000 for geographical research in the physical or human dimensions of arid and semi-arid environments.
 Past recipients have studied grazing pressure in the Dhofar Mountains of Oman by tracking daily herd movements, explored Holocene environmental change in eastern Jordan, and used sedimentary ancient DNA to identify past environmental changes.